VolkerFelix/rectangleMadness/readme.md

-# Welcome to the Rectangle Madness
+# Welcome to the Rectangle MadnessSSs